 How to get a job in Ireland

 You can start applying for jobs in Ireland before heading to the country.
-While it isn't essential for you to secure a job before arrival, searching and applying for jobs from your home country may give you a head start in the hunt for work.
+While it isn't essential for you to secure a job before arrival, researching, searching and applying for jobs from your home country may give you a head start in the hunt for work.

 Application and interview processes are similar to those in the UK.
 You'll search for vacancies online, in the press and via your networks and contacts and apply for positions with either a CV and cover letter or an online application form.
-If you're application is successful you may be invited for a formal interview.
+If your application is successful you may be invited for a formal interview.

-CVs will need to be one to two pages long; it's a good idea to include your level of English proficiency if it is not your first language and details of any other languages spoken.
+Your CV should be one to two pages long; it's a good idea to include your level of English proficiency if it is not your first language and details of any other languages spoken.

 Due to the country's busy tourism industry summer, seasonal and casual jobs shouldn't be hard to come by.
 Once again your chances of securing such roles will increase in the bigger towns and cities.